palacaze/gentoo-nanopi-r4s/readme.md

 ### Formatting

 U-Boot expects ext4 on the boot partition.
 It is also often a safe bet for the home partition.
-Gentoo Linux, stores all the development headers, the linux kernel sources and the portage tree on the rootfs.
+Gentoo Linux, stores all the development headers, the Linux kernel sources and the portage tree on the rootfs.
 This filesystem can thus benefit from compression.
-F2FS it a good choice on SD cards for this use case.
+F2FS st a good choice on SD cards for this use case.
+Let us also fine tune the filesystems to minimize writes.

 ```sh
 R4S_BOOT="${R4S_DEV}1"